Mardi Gras (1958 film): Casting

 Shot on location in New Orleans, in CinemaScope and Deluxe color, this was director Goulding's final film.

 Reception

 The film received generally good notices ("makes for sprightly, gay entertainment" – Los Angeles Times).

+In October 1958 Wald predicted the film would make $15 million worldwide.

 It opened at number four at the US box office and the following week went to number one where it stayed for two weeks and Variety ranked it the December box office winner but it failed to continue to do well at the box-office.

-According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.
+According to Kinematograph Weekly, the film performed "better than average" at the British box office in 1959.

 North was then released from her studio contract.
 Fox seemed to have lost interest in her in 1956 when they signed Jayne Mansfield to a six-year contract.

-Diabolique later wrote "The film is bright enough, but is hampered by its casting.
+Diabolique later wrote: "The film is bright enough, but is hampered by its casting.
 Boone is fine, but Carrere looks like a stunned mullet for most of the running time.
 Boone kisses her on the cheek, incidentally, but still no mouth!"